The following model local laws were notified in the Government Gazette on 25 June 2010 and are available for adoption by local government.

 - reducing the minimum impounding period for animals before alternative arrangements can be made (e.g. sale, rehousing etc.)

-Minor amendments to the other model local laws were also made to increase clarity and operational effectiveness of certain provisions and to correct minor referencing errors.
-For more information on changes made, please refer to the amendment schedule for each model local law.
+Minor amendments were also made to increase clarity and operational effectiveness of certain provisions and to correct minor referencing errors.
+For more information on changes made, please refer to the amendment schedule below for each model local law.

 The amendment schedules identify the changes made to each model local law since they were gazetted and released in October 2009.